RangerDan/head-first-design-patterns/README.md

 2. Favor composition over inheritance
 3. Program to an interface and not an implementation
 4. Open for extension, closed for modification
-5. Dependency Inversion: Depend on abstractions; do not depend on concrete classes
+5. Depend on abstractions; do not depend on concrete classes (Dependency Inversion)

 ## Patterns